inverse/personal-site/_posts/2020-10-20-running-wireshark-against-android.md

 Without any public API available I found an awesome [post by Benjamin Hanke][8] documenting his journey on reverse engineering the basic controls for controlling this device.

-However I noticed there were some aspects missing such as getting the now playing information which would be useful for supporting this device as a Media Player.
+However, I noticed there were some aspects missing such as getting the now playing information which would be useful for supporting this device as a Media Player.

-After struggling with a variety of emulators that would not load the application due to missing libraries I looked into an alternative solution which lead me to a [blog post by Martin Sauter][3] involving installing [`tcpdump`][5] on your rooted Android device and redirecting the pcap dump to [Wireshark][6] on your laptop.
+After struggling with a variety of emulators that would not load the application due to missing native libraries I looked into an alternative solution which lead me to a [blog post by Martin Sauter][3] involving installing [`tcpdump`][5] on your rooted Android device and redirecting the pcap dump to [Wireshark][6] on your laptop.

 ## Setting up the Android device (rooted)

-First install [Termux][4] on your device to allow easily installation of binaries and other applications.
+First install [Termux][4] on your rooted device to allow easily installation of binaries and other applications.

 Once installed we will need to install `tcpdump`, a tool that allows us to dump traffic from a network.
 To do this we will first need to install the root repository that contains the root applications.